oddbird/start-testing-preso/slides.rst

 * You have a codebase without tests.
 It probably isn't structured for testability.

-* Start with integration tests verifying the features you care most about.
+* Start with system tests verifying the features you care most about.

 * Even if you stop there, you still win!